debiprasad21/Seminar_Mass_Surveillance_Palantir-Gotham/README.md

 synthesis as a correspondence matrix per Ramdhani et al. (2014).

 ## How to validate a finding
-1. Open a paper by its DOI in `corpus/references.bib`
-2. Find its rows in §5 of the reproducibility pack
-3. Text-search the verbatim phrase on the stated page
-4. Check the phrase supports the code assigned in §5.2 under the rules in §5.1
+1. The search terms listed in `artifacts/searchlog.md` can be re-run on Google Scholar.
+2. Snowballing:"ontology Gotham" in Scholar → Galis & Karlsson 2024 (top hit) → its Connected Papers graph → Iliadis & Acker 2022 , Ulbricht & Egbert 2024
+3. The screenshots stored in `artifacts/` record the result lists observed in April–May 2026 for those searches.
+4. Check the screenshots for reference.

+## Limitation:
+citation graph may change over time , so the neighbourhood may differ from the screenshots.

 ## Note on the corpus
-Papers are referenced by DOI rather than redistributed as PDFs — five of the seven are behind publisher paywalls.
+Papers are referenced by DOI rather than redistributed as PDFs.

-## Findings
-Gotham corresponds strongly to heterogeneous/third-party integration and to storage for retrospective analysis, and only partially to bulk collection: it integrates and makes searchable bulk data collected by others rather than collecting it itself.